 Bindings are not cleared by the sqlite3_reset() routine.
 Unbound parameters are interpreted as NULL.

 The sqlite3_bind_* routines return SQLITE_OK on success or an error code if anything goes wrong.
+SQLITE_TOOBIG might be returned if the size of a string or BLOB exceeds limits imposed by sqlite3_limit(SQLITE_LIMIT_LENGTH) or SQLITE_MAX_LENGTH.
 SQLITE_RANGE is returned if the parameter index is out of range.
 SQLITE_NOMEM is returned if malloc() fails.